Skip to main content

 did:kilt:4rp4rcDHP71YrBNvDhcH5iRoM3YzVoQVnCZvQPwPom9bjo2e

-Here, there is no light: component, which indicates that the DID is a full DID and that the keys associated with it must not be derived from the DID identifier, but must be retrieved from the KILT blockchain.
+Above, there is no light: component.
+This indicates that the DID is a full DID and that you can't derive the keys associated with it from the DID identifier, but retrieve them from the KILT blockchain.

-Along with an authentication key, an encryption key, and services, a full DID also supports an attestation key, which must be used to write CTypes and attestations on the blockchain, and a delegation key, which must be used to write delegations on the blockchain.
+Along with an authentication key, encryption key, and services, a full DID also supports an attestation key, which you must use to write CTypes and attestations on the blockchain, and a delegation key to write delegations on the blockchain.

-Once a light DID is migrated, all the credentials collected by the light DID can only be presented using the migrated on-chain DID.
-This is by design, as it is assumed that the user had valid reasons to migrate the DID, and as on-chain DIDs offer greater security guarantees.
-KILT will thus reject light DID signatures even if the original claim in the credential was generated with that off-chain DID.
+This restriction is by design, as it's assumed that the user had valid reasons to migrate the DID, as on-chain DIDs offer greater security guarantees.
+KILT thus rejects light DID signatures even if the original claim in the credential was generated with that off-chain DID.

-For a detailed developer-oriented guide to KILT DIDs, see our DID Cookbook section.
+For a detailed developer-oriented guide to KILT DIDs, read the DID Cookbook section.

 Storing a DID

-Storing a DID in the blockchain requires a deposit, consisting of a base deposit and an additional fee.
-The base deposit is a fixed amount of 4 KILT, while the additional fee is 0.05 KILT.
+Storing a DID on the KILT blockchain requires a deposit, consisting of a base deposit and an additional fee.
+The base deposit is a fixed amount of 2 KILT, while the additional fee is 0.05 KILT.

 When updating the DID, the deposit is automatically adjusted to match the updated size.
 This ensures that the deposit accurately reflects the current storage requirements of the DID, whether they increase or decrease.

-The deposit can be reclaimed when the DID is deleted from the blockchain, allowing users to retrieve the deposited amount.
-However, please note that the additional fee cannot be refunded once it has been paid.
+You can reclaim the deposit when the DID is deleted from the blockchain, allowing users to retrieve the deposited amount.
+However, the additional fee can't be refunded once paid.